Is high-dimensional photonic entanglement robust to noise?: Discussion and conclusion

 \section{Discussion and conclusion}

 This work serves to answer a simple question:~``{\it Are \mm{photonic} high-dimensional \mm{entangled} states robust to noise?}" In reality, the answer to this question is more nuanced than a simple ``{\it yes}" or ``{\it no}", and our results provide a clear demonstration of the advantages and disadvantages.
 When we consider the \mm{maximally entangled} state, we find that the total noise that the state can tolerate increases as the dimension of the state increases, and therefore, it is obvious to claim that such states are robust to noise.
-However, a counter argument can be put forward when we recognize that the necessary experimental signal-to-noise tends to increase as we increase the dimension of the state in which we wish to observe entanglement or non-locality.
+However, a counter argument can be put forward when we recognize that the experimental signal-to-noise tends to increase as we increase the dimension of the state in which we wish to observe entanglement or non-locality.

 Significant benefits for entanglement certification emerge when we see that the dimension of the state in which we wish to establish entanglement $k$ and the dimension of the \mm{operational Hilbert space} $d$ are not required to be the same.
 The signal-to-noise requirements for $k$-dimensional entanglement decrease as both $d$ and the total number of mutually unbiased bases used in the measurement increases.
+Thus, by modest increases to the dimensionality of a system or through the use of judiciously chosen additional measurements, one can significantly increase the tolerance of high-dimensional entanglement to common sources of noise, such as loss and background counts.

 By distilling the information about the performance of a \mm{photonic} high-dimensional entanglement system into a single operational parameter, we provide a powerful tool that links theory and experiment, allowing us to accurately predict system performance and choose an optimum entanglement measurement strategy.
 This work demonstrates that high-dimensional entanglement has the potential to push the boundaries of entanglement-based quantum communication systems, bringing them from the confines of laboratory proof-of-principle demonstrations to the realm of practical, real-world implementations under extreme conditions of noise.